PickNikRobotics/ros_control_boilerplate/README.md

 ## Run Simulation Demo

 This package is setup to run the "RRBot" two joint revolute-revolute robot demo.
+This "template package" is located in the ros_control_boilerplate as a subfolder that you can easily rename and reuse.
 To run its ros_control non-physics-based simulated hardware interface, run:

     roslaunch ros_control_boilerplate rrbot_simulaton.launch